 Offers the lowest price.

 Public procurement law regulates the purchasing by public sector bodies and certain utility sector bodies of contracts for goods, works or services.
 The law is designed to open up the EU’s public procurement market to competition, to prevent “buy national” policies and to promote the free movement of goods and services.
-Click here for a useful summary of how procurement rules work.
+Click here (PDF) for a useful summary of how procurement rules work.

 For more detail information of UK public sector procurement law click here.